LucienTran/slate/source/index.html.md

         string response = client.UploadString("https://platform.hut34.io/botquery?platform=msft&key=[Device_Key]", json);
 ```

-Your query will be processed by hut34 platform.
-Hut34 response will be sent back to you in following json format.
+Your query will be processed by the platform.
+Hut34's response will be sent back to you in the following JSON format.

 <div class="center-column"></div>